radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 If proxy impersonation rules are defined at the level of the LDAP data source associated with the proxy virtual view, you can check the Role Mapped Access option to enable them.
 If the Role Mapped Access option is not checked, any impersonation rules defined for the LDAP backend data source associated with the selected proxy view are not used.

-For details on defining proxy impersonation rules for LDAP data sources, please see the RadiantOne System Administration Guide.
+For details on defining proxy impersonation rules for LDAP data sources, please see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction)
+.

 A high-level diagram detailing the behavior is shown below.